Free Maryland Criminal & Arrest Record Search (All MD Counties)

 4. Enter the name.
 When entering the name, it’s possible to search for a partial name by inserting at least the first character of the last name followed by the % symbol.
 For example, J%.
 The first name is not required as part of the search but can also be searched partially.

-5. Choose the type of search.
+5. Choose the type of search:

 a.
-All case types
+All Case Types

 b.
 Civil